2015–16 FA Women's Premier League Cup: Results

-Qualifying rounds

 Determining round

 The competition began with a Determining Round, which consisted of all 72 teams in the FA Women's Premier League being drawn in pairs.
 The winners of these 36 games progressed to the next stage of the competition, while the losers qualified for the 2015–16 FA Women's Premier League Plate.

 Preliminary round

 With 36 teams progressing from the determining round, four needed to be eliminated to allow a single-elimination knockout tournament to take place.

 Twenty eight of the winners from the determining round were given byes to the first round, with eight teams being drawn against each other in preliminary round ties.